Top Exhibits at Maine Maritime Museum for Kids

-This summer we got to check out the Maine Maritime Museum in Bath, Maine.
+Over the past couple of years, we have had the privilege of being able to check out the Maine Maritime Museum in Bath, Maine.
 This is a great option for families who want to take in some great lessons on the maritime heritage and culture of this region!

 Maine Maritime Museum Overview: